teokem/guides/setup-macos.md

 ## Basic setup and updating

 1. Power on the laptop and follow instructions for creating a user account.
-You should connect to the internet through Eduroam, using your LUCAT id (remember to end your id with `@lu.se` which will allow you to connect from most universities in the World).
+You should connect to the internet through Eduroam, using your LUCAT id (remember to end your id with `@lu.se` which enables you to connect from most universities in the World).

 2. When asked, create an iCloud account if you do not already have one.
 This is required to install _e.g._ Apple's developer tools etc. You may be forced to enter a credit card number, but you can be remove it later.